galasa-dev/helm/README.md

           secretEnv: WEBUI_CLIENT_SECRET
     ```

 4. If desired, update the `expiry` section to configure the expiry of JSON Web Tokens (JWTs) and refresh tokens issued by Dex.
-By default, JWTs expire one day after being issued and refresh tokens remain valid unless they have not been used for 1 year.
+By default, JWTs expire 24 hours after being issued and refresh tokens remain valid unless they have not been used for one year.
 See the Dex's documentation on [ID tokens](https://dexidp.io/docs/id-tokens) for information and available expiry settings.

 Next, you will need to configure Dex to authenticate via a connector to authenticate with an upstream identity provider like GitHub, Microsoft, or an LDAP server.
 For a full list of supported connectors, refer to the [Dex documentation](https://dexidp.io/docs/connectors).
-In this guide, we will configure dex to authenticate through GitHub:
+In this guide, we will configure Dex to authenticate through GitHub:

-1. Register an OAuth application in [GitHub](https://github.com/settings/applications/new), ensuring the application's callback URL is set to your Dex `issuer` value followed by `/callback` (i.e. `<your-dex-issuer-url>/callback`).
+1. Register an OAuth application in [GitHub](https://github.com/settings/applications/new), ensuring the application's callback URL is set to your Dex `issuer` value followed by `/callback`.
+For example, if your `issuer` value is `https://prod-ecosystem.galasa.dev/dex`, then your callback URL would be `https://prod-ecosystem.galasa.dev/dex/callback`.

 2. Add a GitHub connector to your Dex configuration, providing the name of your GitHub organisation and any teams that you require users to be part of to be able to use your ecosystem as follows:

     ```yaml